einoo/TokuLab/README.md

 + "Resize page to drawing or selection"
 + Save, or save as, or save as a copy

+## News ##

+The frame had been added

+## Perspective students ##

+Few words about perspective students with more detailed information neccessary

 ## Footer ##

 Footer style uses the freebie style with modified css file